clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 Killer feature of R/RStudio is ease of making R Markdown files:

-* Document analyses as you go with integrated text, code, and output
+* Document analysis as you go with integrated text, code, and output
   + No rerunning, recopying, or repasting
   + Easy for collaborators to understand
   + Show as little or as much of the code as you want
 * Make: presentations (like this one!); webpages; reports in html; Word docs
-* Works with LaTeX for PDFs for more formatting control
+* Works with LaTeX for more formatting control

 We'll get back to this soon!